mstratman/masfx.io/pages/how_to_solder/getting_started/why.md

 Learn to solder and get some practice on this inexpensive soldering kit before tackling a pedal!

-We include this kit alongside every [beginner pedal kit](https://mas-effects.com/beginner-pedal-kit) to help ensure you end up with a working pedal.
+This kit is included alongside every [beginner pedal kit](https://mas-effects.com/beginner-pedal-kit) to help ensure you end up with a working pedal.